ecadlabs/signatory/docs/cli.md

 ## Generating key using tezos-client

+This is not the only way to generate keys to import in signatory.
+Any existing key can be imported in the vaults via signatory if the vault supports the key Curve.

 ```bash
 % tezos-client gen keys import-p256 -s p256 --encrypted
 Enter password to encrypt your key: